KumG/PolyrightSDK/README.md

 ```

-## Do a transaction with polyright account
+## Do a transaction with Polyright account

 ```
 var financialService = new FinancialService();